pradeeppoddar07/Snake-Game/README.md

 # Snake-Game

-Go to empty-example folder and open index.html file to play the game
+Go to empty-example folder and open index.html file to play the game..